At least 22 people suspected of having polio in Syria - WHO

 IRREVERSIBLE PARALYSIS

-With about 4,000 refugees fleeing Syria's civil war daily, polio immunization campaigns are also planned in neighboring countries, where there may be gaps in coverage, he said.
+With about 4,000 refugees fleeing Syria's civil war daily, polio immunisation campaigns are also planned in neighbouring countries, where there may be gaps in coverage, he said.

 Polio invades the nervous system and can cause irreversible paralysis within hours.
 It is endemic in just three countries, Nigeria, Pakistan and Afghanistan, but sporadic cases also occur in other countries.